The Creative Writing ProgramsMS-A1730Hamline University1536 Hewitt AvenueSaint Paul, MN firstname.lastname@example.org

 We’re all busy.
 (See your own full-life.)
 But GLAAS is getting busy, too.
 If you aren’t finished with Hamline yet, if you want to remain connected to these people and this place, if you are interested in events and activities and professional work where the pleasure of ideas and language intersect—join us.

-Visit the CWP page on Facebook There is no better way to keep up with the many happenings of CWP
+Visit the CWP on Facebook The best way to keep up with the many happenings of CWP

 Visit the CWP Youtube channel

-We have a brand new CWP & MALS Youtube channel, freshly stocked with video from residencies, readings, and colloquium.
-Much more to come.
+We have a CWP Youtube channel, freshly stocked with video from residencies, readings, events, etc.

 1536 Hewitt Avenue - Saint Paul, MN 55104-1284